home-assistant/developers.home-assistant/blog/2024-11-07-options-flow.md

         self._conf_app_id: str | None = None
 ```

-### Backwards compatibility
-Until Home Assistant Core 2025.12, it is possible to set `self.config_entry` manually, but doing so will log a warning asking users to open an issue on the custom integration's bug tracker.

-### Special notes about OptionsFlowWithConfigEntry
+### Special handling of OptionsFlowWithConfigEntry
-Furthermore, the main purpose of the `OptionsFlowWithConfigEntry` class was to provide `self.config_entry` property, and it is now deprecated.
+The main purpose of the `OptionsFlowWithConfigEntry` class was to provide `self.config_entry` property, which is now deprecated.
 There are currently no plans to remove this compatibility, but it is kept for backward compatibility only and it should be avoided in new code.

 Custom components that wish to drop references to `OptionsFlowWithConfigEntry` will need to consider how they are referrencing `self.options`: